-NevadaFit Week Meal Plan (required for all incoming fall freshman) \$150.00 c.
-University of Nevada, Reno at Lake Tahoe
+NevadaFit Week Meal Plan (required for all incoming fall freshman) \$250.00

 Summer School residents and other students may purchase meals on a daily cash basis or purchase a more economical meal plan.
 The UNR/Tokyo Program students in residence must purchase a meal plan.
 Summer conferences will ordinarily include a meal plan tailored to the program and clientele.